KesseNones/KesseNones/README.md

 These projects were what really taught me how to write code in C correctly.

 ## [CS 450 Algorithms Projects Solutions](https://github.com/KesseNones/CS450-Algorithms-Projects)
 A compilation of five algorithms projects written in Rust that showcase my experience with some of the classic algorithms as well as using Rust.

 If you're a WSUV student taking CS 450, don't cheat with these!

+These projects were helpful in cementing my foundational knoweldge of Rust before I made a programming language in it.

 ## [Mars Crawler](https://github.com/KesseNones/MarsCrawler)
 A crummy PacMan clone that was made for my fall 2023 Game Design class at university, using IntelliJ IDEA and built using Gradle.
 The program itself was made using Java *(shudders)*.
 Jokes aside, it's okay.
 The movement is janky but it works.
 It contains three levels of collecting resources in alien caves and running from blobs.
 Eventually I may come back to this to make it less terrible.
 ## [Breakout Knockoff](https://github.com/KesseNones/KnockOffBreakout)